sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

-The following images are from the Nuvola icon set: templates/static/images/plush-default/nzo/*.png templates/static/images/plush-default/config/*.png
+The following images are from the Nuvola icon set: templates/static/images/plush-default/nzo/*.png templates/static/images/plush-default/config/*.png ...with the exception of config/rss.png which comes from http://feedicons.com/
-( with the exception of config_newzbin.png which is used with permission of Newzbin.com )

 All other imagery provided by injectx and real_scud; thank you both for the skin.